Benjamin Bonzi: 2018: Wimbledon debut

-2019: First Mixed doubles Major quarterfinal & ATP doubles final
+2019: Major mixed doubles quarterfinal, ATP doubles final

 He reached the quarterfinals of the 2019 French Open in mixed doubles as a wildcard partnering compatriot Amandine Hesse, where they lost to eventual champions Ivan Dodig and Latisha Chan.

 He made his first final in doubles as a wildcard partnering compatriot Antoine Hoang at the 2019 Open Sud de France, where they lost to top seeds Édouard Roger-Vasselin and Ivan Dodig in straight sets.

 2020: French Open doubles third round

 Bonzi qualified for the 2020 French Open, beating Ivo Karlović amongst others in qualifying.
 In the first round, Bonzi defeated Finland's Emil Ruusuvuori, before losing in a second-round clash against teenage Italian Jannik Sinner.

 In doubles as a wildcard he reached the third round of a Grand Slam for the first time in his career, partnering Antoine Hoang, where they were defeated by eighth-seeded German duo and eventual champions from Germany, Kevin Krawietz and Andreas Mies.